 At many farmer’s markets, you can return the egg cartons directly to the farmer.
 However, you may not want to do that just yet.
 Egg cartons make the perfect seed starters.
 You can get 12 or 18 plants going in one tiny space.
 Anyone can find room to keep an egg carton in their home while the tiny seeds sprout.

 When you use the last square of toilet paper, there’s no need to toss the cardboard tube.
 Using a simple technique, you can turn one toilet paper roll into two biodegradable seed pots.
 Just cut the toilet paper roll in half, then make slits in the bottom so you can fold it into the shape of a pot.

-At first glance, newspaper may not appear sturdy enough to hold a growing seedling.
-However, this tutorial demonstrates a great way to mold your newspaper in the shape of a cup.
-Newspaper is a great choice in general for gardening because it can double as compostable material.
+At first glance, the newspaper may not appear sturdy enough to hold a growing seedling.
+However, this tutorial demonstrates a great way to mold newspaper into the shape of a cup.
+Newspaper is also a great choice in general for gardening because it can double as compostable material.